ossplz/alsatian-fluent-assertions/readme.md

 # Alsatian fluent assertions plugin

 This is a fluent assertions plugin for the [Alsatian xUnit framework][alsatian], for JavaScript and TypeScript.
-It provides a way to chain assertions while narrowing the assertion scope, enabling the clear and concise expression of your code specifications.
+It provides a way to chain assertions while narrowing the scope, enabling the clear and concise expression of code specifications.

 ```typescript
 Assert(obj)